Partner at law, registered at the Paris Bar

 Before creating Zimeray & Finelle, she founded an independent practice in 2016.

-As a Registered European Lawyer and present both in France and the United Kingdom, Jessica regularly collaborates with English solicitors and barristers whose clients are confronted with issues of French criminal law (national or transnational cases) or procedures of extradition in France.
+Present for a few years both in France and the United Kingdom, Jessica regularly collaborates with solicitors and barristers whose clients are confronted with issues of French criminal law (national or transnational cases) or procedures of extradition in France.
 Jessica also represents clients in Francophone Africa and other foreign jurisdictions, and is on the list of counsels at the International Criminal Court.

 Recent cases include:

-• Civil party lawyer for the opposition leader of Cambodia who was a victim of a grenade attack (in a lawsuit in Paris);
+- Civil party lawyer for the opposition leader of Cambodia who was a victim of a grenade attack in Phnom Penh (in a lawsuit in Paris);

 Working languages